 - add_cluster_attributeIf this parameter is set to true, a new attribute with cluster role is generated in the resultant ExampleSet, otherwise this operator does not add the cluster attribute.
 In the latter case you have to use the Apply Model operator to generate the cluster attribute.
 Range: boolean

-- add_as_labelIf this parameter is set to true, the cluster id is stored in an attribute with the label role instead of cluster role Range: boolean
+- add_as_labelIf this parameter is set to true, the cluster id is stored in an attribute with the label role instead of cluster role (see add cluster attribute parameter).
+Range: boolean

 - remove_unlabeledIf this parameter is set to true, unlabeled examples are deleted from the ExampleSet.
 Range: boolean